Chapter 18 Two Factor ANOVA

 Here’s a plot of the means with error bars as the standard error of the mean:

 It looks like the means do differ from one another.
-Here’s the ‘omnibus’ ANOVA result:
+To check, here’s the result of the omnibus ANOVA:

 18.2 Effect of Beer

-It looks like there’s a significant effect of beer on response times.
-Since we’re subtracting the beer from the without beer conditions, our negative value of \(\psi\) indicates that the responses times for beer are greater than for without Beer.
+There is a significant effect of beer on response times.
+Since we’re subtracting the beer from the without beer conditions, our negative value of ‘estimate’ (\(\psi\)) means that the responses times for beer are greater than for no beer.
 Beer increases response times.

 18.3 Effect of Caffeine

-Caffeine has a significant effect on response times - this time \(\psi\) is positive, so response times for without caffeine are greater than for with caffeine.
+Caffeine has a significant effect on response times - this time \(\psi\) is positive, so response times with caffeine are faster than for without caffeine.
 Caffeine reduces response times.

 18.4 The Third Contrast: Interaction

-For four levels or groups, there should be three independent contrast.
+For four levels or groups, there are three independent contrast.
 Here’s the third contrast:

 What does that third contrast measure?
 Symbolically, the contrast combines the conditions as: